fenago/intro-ruby/lab_guides/Lab_6.md

     Here, we\'ve added some new magic.
-As discussed in the previous chapter, using the `included` callback is a powerful paradigm for modules.
+As discussed in the previous lab, using the `included` callback is a powerful paradigm for modules.
 As we\'ve seen, we first extend `ClassMethods`; we\'re going to leave the
     `ClassMethods` submodule empty for now.
 The next line runs